ACT LIKE A PRO

 Frequently asked questions

 I started teaching small classes for Modeling Agencies and Dance Studios in my 20s.
 However, when I first arrived in Los Angeles, I was having great callback ratios as an actor-- I have always auditioned well.
 My manager noticed this and asked if I could work with her daughter who was obviously talented but struggling to get a lot of callbacks.
 After working with this young actress for a few weeks, she started booking job after job.
 This led to me coaching more of this manager's clients.
 Then that manager spoke of what I did to an agent and I started getting referrals from agents.
-Then agents started talking to other managers and studio heads and...next thing you know...I was teaching a lot of students in a lot of different areas and I have always considered myself quite fortunate to get the chance to help shape the careers of young artists.
+Then agents started talking to other managers and studio execs and...next thing you know...I was teaching a lot of students in a lot of different areas and I have always considered myself quite fortunate to get the chance to help shape the careers of young artists in the US and abroad.

-I pride myself on making the complicated understandable and I enjoy people.
-This combination has led to a successful career teaching and I enjoy it thoroughly.
+I have worked with students as young as 4 and students who are much older than me.
+I have worked with artists from all sorts of religious and ethnic backgrounds and I even have students overseas.
+I pride myself on making the complicated understandable.
+I love working with ambitious artists and I enjoy people.
+This combination has led to a successful teaching career and I really enjoy what I do.
 If I had to pie-chart it out, I would say that I work mainly with dancers and musicians.
-This is a result of working with many triple-threat studios and the common assumption that the entertainer of the future has to be multi-talented.
+This is a result of working with many triple-threat studios and the changing industry which now requires us all to be multi-talented.

 It's hard to pick just one.
 I'm so proud of all of my students.
 In Los Angeles, you have to work so hard to get ahead and so many of my students have to make sacrifices that most of their peers in other parts of the country don't even realize.
 Every little success is such a joy for me because I know how hard it is to make it in the entertainment business.
 So when I see a student sign a multi-million dollar contract, or a student book a Disney pilot or a student on a national commercial...it's hard to pick just one.
 I'm blessed to work with such talent.